Robotic palletizer stacking cartons on a pallet

 Load-bearing limits and stacking bans

-Fragile or pressure-sensitive items
+Fragile or pressure-sensitive products

 Mixing bans for certain product groups